 “Yes!
 I decided back in December.
-I was at an event and someone was talking about doing what your passionate about and how that alone makes you happy in life and, although I’m not sure if teaching is necessarily my calling, this experience has made me unbelievably happy.
+I was at an event and someone was talking about doing what you’re passionate about and how that alone makes you happy in life.
+Although I’m not sure if teaching is necessarily my life’s calling, this experience has made me unbelievably happy.
 I’ve learned more about myself and I’ve fallen in love with a culture.
 I’m just not ready to say goodbye to that yet.”

-What will be going home for the summer be like?
+What will going home for the summer be like?

-If you could do one thing different than you did this year, what would it be?
+If you could do one thing different this year, what would it be?

 “This sounds strange but honestly nothing.
 I haven’t regretted or wanted to change a single minute of my time here.
-If I had to give an answer I’d say I watch my stuff more carefully.
-One of the most difficult things I’ve had to do here is getting a copy of my apartment key made, but even that I think was a really good experience that helped me.”
+If I had to give an answer I’d say I’d watch my stuff more carefully.
+One of the most difficult things I’ve had to do here is getting a copy of my apartment key made, but even that I think was a really good experience that helped me in the end.”